 Over the past three decades, Yeongheung has undergone a drastic shift: the island's natural features and ecosystems have disappeared as a result of development and a surge in changing tidelines-markers of climate change that are now increasingly common in coastal locations around the world.
 A tide embankment, built in 1994, significantly increased the water flow and washed away most of the tidelands, destroying the habitat for marine life, while a bridge connecting the island to the mainland was erected in order to build a power plant, which ultimately polluted the sea water and further altered the surrounding scenery.
 Lim reimagines the vanished land through two wall paintings made using mud from Yeongheung.
-Alongside these paintings is a stenciled text of a conversation between the artist and her father, and a single-channel video projection of her painting performance on the island.
-In the video work, titled Landscape Painting (2019), Lim positions a large canvas in front of the site she depicts, allowing her to obscure the island's modern construction and infrastructure and superimpose the original scenery, as recollected by her father and other residents.
+Alongside these paintings is a single-channel video projection of the artist's painting performance on the island.
+Titled Landscape Painting (2019), Lim positions a large canvas in front of the site she depicts, allowing her to obscure the island's modern construction and infrastructure and superimpose the original scenery, as recollected by her father and other residents.
 Playfully alluding to the landscape painting tradition, Lim's compositions poignantly capture a seaside that now only exists in memory.